robertouski/MERN-AI-CHATBOT/README.md

 npm run dev
 ```
 ### Environment Config
-To ensure the application runs correctly on your local machine, you will need to set up environment variables.
+To ensure the application runs correctly on your local machine, you will need to set up environment variables on Backend file ".env".
 ```bash
 Here's an explanation of each environment variable: